tinarskii/Record-of-the-Earth/README.md

-# Sound-of-the-Earth
+# Record-of-the-Earth
-Record your Earth sound (Cities, Nature, etc.) and add it here
+Record your video, sound, image etc. of the Earth and add it here!

+# Rules
+Make sure it's your work and not by someone else